obmarg/elk/README.md

 file and a shell script for setting up environment variables.
 This would be a good place to start for developing a python task application.

+#### Configuring Elk

+Since elk is configured through environment variables, a configuration shell script is the recommended way to configure an Elk deployment.
+Ideally this script should setup all the environment variables correctly, then start Elk itself.  `example/env.sh` makes a good starting point for this.

+#### Installing Elk Python Dependencies.

+Elk comes with most of it's dependencies.
+However, some dependencies need compiled, and are not suitable for distribution with Elk.
+These will need to be installed manually, either using `pip` or another package manager:

+* PyOpenSSL

 #### Running Elk

 TODO.